Getting your repairs done

 How long will it take?

-The details of your repair are passed to our contractor as soon as you report it.
-If a DGHP officer needs to visit your home we won’t order your repair until they have been.
+The details of your repair will be passed to our repairs team as soon as you report it.

 Our repairs are split into two different types depending on how serious they are, emergency repairs and all other repairs: